EngYork/C-presentation/C programming.md

 Explain code here

 This is great, but how do we run this now?
 C is a compiled language, so you are going to need a compiler.
-I would suggest you use either gcc or clang as they are industry standard, but if you are asked by your lecturer to use something else you should probably stick to that or at least verify your code expresses the same behaviour when using their compiler of choice for assessment's sake.
-Throughout this presentation I will be using clang as it comes bundled with Xcode.
+I would suggest you use either GCC or clang as they are industry standards, but if you are asked by your lecturer to use something else you should probably stick to that or at least verify your code expresses the same behaviour when using their compiler of choice for assessment's sake.
+Throughout this presentation, I will be using clang as it comes bundled with Xcode.
 And as you can probably tell from this statement, what compiler you use realistically completely depends on what you are working on.
 Most often than not when developing for embedded system, you will be using cross-compiling toolchains.
 That is because the architecture of an embedded system is most likely different from the x86 architecture powering your machine.
-The most common embedded architecture is the ARM architecture but there are alternatives such as RISC-V and the Harvard architecture (most old arduino boards).
+The most common embedded architecture is the ARM architecture but there are alternatives such as RISC-V and the Harvard architecture (most old Arduino boards).

-# What does the copiler do?
+# What does the compiler do?

 When it comes to programming we often refer to "the compiler" as a whole without going too much into details.
-Generating an execuitable actually comprises two steps.
+Generating an executable actually comprises two steps.
 Creating object files and linking said object files.
 The compiler is only responsible for creating the object files.
 Object files are a translation into machine language from our source file.
-As you all know, computers don't understand english but they work quite well with bits.
+As you all know, computers don't understand English but they work quite well with bits.
 Once the compiler has produced the object files, we need to invoke the linker.
-The linker, as the name says, instructs the computer about what functions need to be invoked and where do they come from.
-In the example above we cann the printf function.
+The linker, as the name says, instructs the computer about what functions need to be invoked and where they come from.
+In the example above we can the printf function.
 Although our code does not define the printf function and does not instruct the computer about what the printf function does, the program still works.
 That is because we included the function definition from the standard input and output library, that is stdio.h, and the linker has worked its way to reference the function call in our executable file.
-Given that we are working with a somewhat low level language, you might want to inspect the intermediate steps that get you from your source C file to the executable binary file.
+Given that we are working with a somewhat low-level language, you might want to inspect the intermediate steps that get you from your source C file to the executable binary file.
 A useful piece of information would come right before the assembler runs.
 The assembler translates assembly language into a binary executable.
 Assembly is the closes language to machine language.
-In assembly you have to describe what you want from the processor step by step.
+In assembly, you have to describe what you want from the processor step by step.
 To gather the assembly code generated from your C file, compilers often expose a flag.
-In clang's and gcc's case that is `-S`.
+In clang's and GCC's case that is `-S`.
 So, to get the assembly translation of your source code you should run something along the lines of:

 `$ clang -S -o code/hello_world-arm64.asm code/hello_world.c`